daedaleanai/scov/README.md

 This will create a folder, and insert the HTML files into that folder.
 Open `index.html` to get an overview of the code coverage, and follow the links for the annotated source files.

-If you add the option `-b` when running `gcov`, the reports will include information on the branch coverage.
+There are a few options when running `gcov` that may be particularly useful.
+If you add the option `-b` , the reports will include information on the branch coverage.
+For C++, if you add the option `-m`, the reports will use demangled function names.

 Note that `gcov` version 7 or higher is required.
 Earlier versions do not support the `-i` command-line flag.